amitkmrjha/resumable-upload/README.md

    make apply
    ```
 ### Deleting the kind cluster
 There may some reason you may have to delete your kind cluster.
-Run the command below in the root directory of the Asset Flagship Proxy Service project to delete the local cluster with the
+Run the command below in the root directory of the resumable-upload-tusd project to delete the local cluster
-namespace "resumable-upload-tusd".

 ````shell
 make clean